kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ## Structure of WTFPL 3.0

-The provisions of WTFPL 3.0 are concisely laid out on eight lines:
+The provisions of WTFPL 3.0 are concisely laid out in 9 lines:

 - Line 1 specifies the name of the license and its abbreviation.
 - Line 2 specifies the version and when this particular version was written.
 - Line 4 specifies the copyright year, copyright holder, and contact (email or website).
-- Lines 6 and 7 specifies what you can do regarding the work.
+- Lines 6 and 7 specifies the different ways you may deal with the work.
-- Line 8 specifies that there are no restrictions and conditions, or warranties of any kind.
+- Finally, Line 9 specifies the terms and conditions.

 ````
-1   DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL)
+1         WHAT THE FUCK PUBLIC LICENSE (WTFPL)
 2               Version 3.0, April 2025
 3
 4 Copyright 2025 Leon Kidlat <https://kidl.at/wtfpl-3.0>
 5
-6 You may do what the fuck you want to regarding the use, reproduction,
+6 Terms and conditions regarding the use, reproduction,
-7 modification, publication, distribution and/or sale of this work,
+7 modification, distribution and/or sale of this work:
-8 without restrictions and conditions, or warranties of any kind.
+8
+9        0.
+Just do what the fuck you want to.
 ````

 ## Why version 3.0?